Moji42/SkinSight/API_CONTRACT.md

 # MediQuip AI API Contract

-This document is the single source of truth for the AI Vision API.
+This document is the source for the AI Vision API.
 The backend must produce a JSON object that strictly follows this structure, and the frontend will be built to consume it.

 ---